Engaging Maine Blueberry Growers to Develop Tools

 GEO 320: Geography of Climate Change

-Sam Hanes is an Assistant Professor in the Department of Anthropology at the University of Maine.
+Sam Hanes is an associate professor in the Department of Anthropology at the University of Maine.
 His research focuses on historical geography and human ecology.
 His current work includes research on the evolution of oyster management in the U.S. and a study on the human dimensions of pollination in the Northeast.
 Hanes is also part of a team researching the history of aquaculture in Maine.

 Hanes’ previous academic appointments include positions as an Instructor and Associate Faculty in the Departments of Anthropology, English, Marine Science, and the Honors College, all at the University of Maine.
 He also serves as a graduate and honors thesis advisor.
 Prior to coming to the University of Maine, Hanes taught at Rutgers University, in their departments of Human Ecology, English, and Geography.